Part 1

 protection when using this product.

-- In a well ventilated area, clean the mating surfaces of the valve stem body and
+- In a well ventilated area, clean the mating surfaces of the bag stem body and

 the vacuum bag with acetone.
 A synthetic abrasive pad will help maximize the